Various Scenes Explored in this Post

 postcard - Chuckman Collection

 This mansion located on the corner of Addison & Broadway is occupied by the Salvation Army as their training facility.
 The initial occupant was the Joseph E. Tilt Family from 1914 until 1920.
-Click and read a bit more about his utopia town in New York State.

 photo - Choose Chicago

-both images - East Lake View by Matthew Nickerson
+above images - East Lake View by Matthew Nickerson

 The West Point of the Salvation Army Organation